 My name is Sabine Harrer, and I am a games scholar, writer, and experimental game maker.
 I currently work as a lead researcher on White Play, a Hertha Firnberg project studying racial (in)equity in the European Games industry.
 I am also a senior lecturer at the Gotland Game Design Department of Uppsala University, Sweden.

-In the past, I have worked as a lecturer in cultural studies and media/visual literacy at the university of Vienna, the IT University Copenhagen, and BTK Berlin.
+Previously, I worked as a postdoctoral researcher at the Centre of Excellence in game culture studies at Tampere University, Finland, and as a lecturer in cultural studies and game design at the university of Vienna, the IT University Copenhagen, and BTK Berlin.

-I have presented on these topics internationally, at events like GDC San Francisco, Gotland Game Conference Visby, A.Maze Berlin, DiGRA Game Studies Conference Lüneburg, F.R.O.G Vienna, and less Adorno – more play, Kassel among others.
+I have presented on these topics internationally, at events like GDC San Francisco, Gotland Game Conference Visby, A.Maze Berlin, and DiGRA Game Studies Conference.